“I’m just not good at math.”

 We all want kids to feel confident and successful as they learn math.
 Kids who have a growth mindset about their math abilities perform better on standardized tests and are more engaged in the classroom.

-Carol Dweck, in her research article, “Mindsets and Math/Science Achievement,” delves deep into a variety of research studies that support this correlation.
+In her research article, Carol Dweck, “Mindsets and Math/Science Achievement,” delves deep into a variety of research studies that support this correlation.
 And although we see evidence for the advantages of a growth mindset, she also states,

 “Students who have a fixed mindset but who are well prepared and do not encounter difficulty can do just fine.
 However, when they encounter challenges or obstacles they may then be at a disadvantage.”